12 Tips for Interview Success

 To best position yourself for interview success, you should:

-Whether you’re just getting started in your job search, are preparing for interviews, or have already started working, it’s wise to take advantage of Walden’s Career Services.
-Among its offerings, Career Services provides:
+Whether you’re just getting started in your job search, are preparing for interviews, or have already started working, it’s wise to take advantage of Walden’s Career Planning and Development.
+Among its offerings, Career Planning and Development provides:

 - A comprehensive website with links to job and internship opportunities as well as sample résumés and cover letters and strategies for interviewing and networking